 - PVC (polyvinyl chloride)

 EPDM synthetic rubber is a single-ply membrane roof material that is the most commonly used material for commercial and residential roofs.
-The material is a thin sheet and will be applied in a single layer over the roof.
-Since it is made from polymer or synthetic rubber, it is quite flexible and can handle extreme temperature changes.
+We apply the thin sheet material in a single layer over the roof.
+Since manufacturers make it from a polymer or synthetic rubber, it is quite flexible and can handle extreme temperature changes.

 Installing a membrane roof can be done by laying down the material and holding it in place with river rock ballast or by adhering it directly to the roof deck.